 In early April of 1863, the Civil War entered its third year with no immediate end in sight.
-The casualty list for the north
+The casualty list for the north had

-the Civil War.
+War.

 Large contributions were made but a State Board of Trustees, after canvassing the area found that patriotism was now